Whitefly Treatment for Swimming Pools

 - If you have whitefly honeydew in the water, chlorine is likely zero.

-- The pool will cloud up from this, and it is normal.
+- The pool may cloud up from this, which is normal.

 - Add a double purge dose of CV-600/700 enzymes (64 fl.oz./10,000 gal) around the perimeter of the pool, or into circulation.